Organization and Applicant Responsibilities

 Charges or Convictions

 The act requires that if an applicant who works with children or vulnerable adults is charged with or convicted of a relevant or specified offence as applicable subsequent to a criminal record check, the applicant must promptly report the charge or conviction to the organization, and submit a new, signed Consent for Criminal Record Check form.
+See Vulnerable Sector checks for more information.

 List of accepted Primary ID: